Learning Space Partitions for Path Planning: on Synthetic Environments

 We consider the following 2D navigation tasks in \emph{MiniWorld}. \textbf{MazeS3}: Agent navigates in a 3 by 3 maze to a goal.
 Greedy path planning gets stuck in local optima (Figure \ref{fig:miniworld_example}). \textbf{FourRooms}: Agent navigates from one room in a 2 by 2 configuration to a goal in the diagonally opposite room.
 Greedy path planning gets stuck in a corner. \textbf{SelectObj}: Open space with two goals.
 Large final reward when reaching the farther goal, while a distance-based reward misleadingly points to the closer goal.
 For full environment specifics, see Appendix \ref{sec:miniworld_details}.

 We modify the original setup to use a continuous action space ($\Delta x$ and $\Delta y$), and provide a sparse reward (proximity to goal, with an additional bonus for reaching the goal) at end-of-episode.
 We use a high-dimensional top-down image view as the state.
-We featurize this image using a randomly initialized convolutional neural network, a reasonable feature extractor as shown in \cite{ulyanov2018deep}. \ours{} uses periodic snapshots of the featurized state as the partition space $\Phi_s$, while $\Phi_h$ is the identity.
+We featurize this image using a randomly initialized convolutional neural network, a reasonable feature extractor as shown in \cite{ulyanov2018deep}. \ours{} uses periodic snapshots of the featurized state as the partition space $\Phi_s$.
+That is, we collect all the observed states over the course of the full trajectory, and then form the latent space by concatenating every $n^{th}$ state (here $n=20$), while discarding the rest to reduce overall dimensionality.
 Success is defined using a binary indicator for reaching the goal (far goal for SelectObj).

-\textbf{Results}. \ours{} substantially outperforms all baselines on all three tasks, despite heavily tuning the baselines hyperparameters (Appendix \ref{sec:hyperparameter_tuning}), showing that \ours{} works for challenging tasks containing suboptimal local maxima.
+\textbf{Results}. \ours{} substantially outperforms all baselines on all three tasks, despite heavily tuning the baselines' hyperparameters (Appendix \ref{sec:hyperparameter_tuning}), showing that \ours{} works for challenging tasks containing suboptimal local maxima.
 In MazeS3, \ours{} succeeds but CEM gets stuck (Figure \ref{fig:miniworld_example}).
 VOOT, which builds an MCTS tree on actions at each timestep, struggles on all environments; \ours{} can be viewed as an extension of MCTS that performs better on such long-horizon tasks.
-In the most difficult SelectObj task, \ours{} solves nearly half of environment seeds within 4,000 queries of the oracle, whereas baselines quickly reach the near goal but struggle to escape this local optimum.
+PPO also performs poorly, perhaps due to the sparse reward given only at the end of an episode, and the relatively small (for RL) number of episodes.
+In the most difficult SelectObj task, \ours{} solves nearly half of environment seeds within 4,000 queries of the oracle, whereas most baselines---including the original LaMCTS---quickly reach the near goal but struggle to escape this local optimum.

 We also evaluate \ours{} when combined with a model-based approach, PETS~\cite{chua2018deep}, on FourRooms and SelectObj (omitting MazeS3 because the changing maze walls for each seed make it difficult to learn a world model).
 Following PETS' setting and due to difficulty in learning image-based world models \cite{hafner2019dream,hafner2020mastering}, we use 2D agent position as the state.
 As shown in Fig.~\ref{fig:miniworld_pets_graph}, \ours{} substantially outperforms the authors' original CEM implementation in the PETS framework, demonstrating that it is not reliant on access to the oracle model but can work with learned models as well.